Sam Shepard: Writing

-Shortly thereafter, Shepard relocated with his wife and son to London.
-While in London, he immersed himself in the study of G.I.
+Shortly thereafter, Shepard moved with his wife and son to London.
+There he immersed himself in the study of G.I.
 Gurdjieff's Fourth Way, a recurring preoccupation for much of his life.
 Returning to the United States in 1975, he moved to the 20-acre Flying Y Ranch in Mill Valley, California, where he raised a young colt named Drum and rode double with his young son on an appaloosa named Cody.
 Shepard continued to write plays and served for a semester as Regents' Professor of Drama at the University of California, Davis.

-Shepard accompanied Bob Dylan on the Rolling Thunder Revue of 1975 as the screenwriter for Renaldo and Clara that emerged from the tour.
-However, because much of the film was improvised, Shepard's work was seldom used.
+Shepard accompanied Bob Dylan on the Rolling Thunder Revue of 1975.
+He wrote the script for the 1978 film Renaldo and Clara that emerged from the tour, although little of his work was used because much of the film was improvised.
 Rolling Thunder Logbook, his diary of the tour, was published in 1978.
-A decade later, Dylan and Shepard co-wrote the 11-minute song "Brownsville Girl", included on Dylan's 1986 album Knocked Out Loaded and on later compilations.
+A decade later, Dylan and Shepard co-wrote the 11-minute song "Brownsville Girl", which was released on Dylan's 1986 album Knocked Out Loaded and on later compilations.

 In 1975, Shepard was named playwright-in-residence at the Magic Theatre in San Francisco, where he created many of his notable works, including his Family Trilogy.
 One of the plays in the trilogy, Buried Child (1978), won the Pulitzer Prize, and was nominated for five Tony Awards.
-This marked a major turning point in his career, heralding some of his best-known work, including True West (1980), Fool for Love (1983), and A Lie of the Mind (1985).
-A comic tale of reunion, in which a young man drops in on his grandfather's Illinois farmstead only to be greeted with indifference by his relations, Buried Child saw Shepard stake a claim to the psychological terrain of classic American theater.
+This marked a turning point in his career, heralding some of his best-known work, including True West (1980), Fool for Love (1983), and A Lie of the Mind (1985).
+Buried Child was a comic tale of reunion in which a young man drops in on his grandfather's Illinois farmstead only to be greeted with indifference by his relations; it saw Shepard stake a claim to the psychological terrain of classic American theater.
 True West and Fool for Love were nominated for the Pulitzer Prize.
 Some critics have expanded the trilogy to a quintet, including Fool for Love and A Lie of the Mind.
-Shepard won a record-setting ten Obie Awards for writing and directing between 1966 and 1984.
+Between 1966 and 1984, Shepard won a record ten Obie Awards for writing and directing.

 In 2010, A Lie of the Mind was revived in New York at the same time as Shepard's new play Ages of the Moon opened there.
 Reflecting on the two plays, Shepard said that the older play felt "awkward", adding, "All of the characters are in a fractured place, broken into pieces, and the pieces don't really fit together," while the newer play "is like a Porsche.
 It's sleek, it does exactly what you want it to do, and it can speed up but also shows off great brakes."
 The revival and the new play also coincided with the publication of Shepard's collection Day out of Days: Stories.
 The book includes "short stories, poems and narrative sketches... that developed from dozens of leather-bound notebooks [Shepard] carried with him over the years."